CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 The year was 1938.
 San Francisco had just pulled off an engineering miracle by completing both the Golden Gate Bridge and the Bay Bridge—right in the middle of the Great Depression.
 And now the city was preparing to welcome the world to the 1939 Golden Gate International Exposition on Treasure Island.

-But organizers had a dilemma: how to encourage all those visitors to leave the island and explore the rest of the city?
+But organizers had a dilemma: how do you encourage all those visitors to leave the island and explore the rest of the city?

 Enter the Down Town Association, a group with a knack for PR brilliance.
-They mapped out a 50-mile route that passed through San Francisco’s most scenic neighborhoods and attractions.
-But here’s the clever part—someone realized that San Francisco is 49 square miles and that the Gold Rush happened in 1849.
+They mapped out a route that passed through San Francisco’s most scenic neighborhoods and attractions.
+Then came the brand stroke of genius: someone realized that San Francisco is 49 square miles and the Gold Rush happened in 1849.
 And thus, the 49-Mile Scenic Drive was born.

 1938 Original Route Map for the 49 Mile Drive in San Francisco